config-syncer/config-syncer/docs/tutorials/recycle-bin.md

 > New to Kubed?
 Please start [here](/docs/tutorials/README.md).

-# Cluster Snapshots
+# Kubernetes Recycle Bin
-Kubed supports taking periodic snapshot of a Kubernetes cluster objects.
-The snapshot data can be stored in various cloud providers, eg, [Amazon S3](#aws-s3), [Google Cloud Storage](#google-cloud-storage-gcs), [Microsoft Azure](#microsoft-azure-storage), [OpenStack Swift](#openstack-swift) and any [locally mounted volumes](#local-backend) like NFS, GlusterFS, etc. Kubed uses Kubernetes discovery api to find all available resources in a cluster and stores them in a file matching the `selfLink` URL for an object.
-This tutorial will show you how to use Kubed to take periodic snapshots of a Kubernetes cluster objects.
+Kubed provides a recycle bin for deleted and/or updated Kubernetes objects.
+Once activated, any deleted and/or updated object is stored in YAML format in folder mounted inside Kubed pod.
+This tutorial will show you how to use Kubed to setup a recycle bin for Kubernetes cluster objects.

 ## Before You Begin
 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

 ## Deploy Kubed
 To enable config syncer, you need a cluster config like below.